top of page

 We had jobs working 40+ hours a week.

-But we always found time for the night clubs & rock concerts.
+But we always found time for our hobbies, the night clubs & rock concerts.

 (finding time to sleep became a problem)

 Meeting new friends was easy.
-EVERYONE had respect for others.
+EVERYONE got along with other people.

 Nobody ever felt like an outcast.